artdevue/Fcache/README.md

  ```php
 Cache::forgetTags('users');
 ```
-**Note!** If you want to delete the cache with different tags, select the parameter with a comma.
+**Note!** If you want to delete the cache with different tags, assign comma-separated tags.
 For example:
  ```php
 Cache::forgetTags('users,all');